Tax calendar: dates you need to put in your diary for 2023

 I received cryptocurrencies as part of my salary, how is this taxed?

-The cash equivalence of income in kind will now apply in situations where the income takes form of crypto asset.
+The cash equivalence of income in kind will now apply in situations where the income takes the form of a crypto asset.
 This means that in case the crypto is received as a payment, then it will be taxed under the income category rules (salary if it refers to salary, business income if it refers to business, etc).
-These assets will only be liable for capital gain tax if they are sold within less then a year and if there is a gain.
+These assets will only be liable for capital gain tax if they are sold within less than a year and if there is a gain.

-In case I use crypto-assets to buy a house, how does the IMT apply?
+In case I use crypto assets to buy a house, how does the IMT apply?

-The value of the crypto-assets given in eschange (determined under the Stamp Duty Code) must be considered for the purposes of calculating the deed value and therefore the IMT – Property Transfer Tax, will be based on this value.
+The value of the crypto-assets given in exchange (determined under the Stamp Duty Code) must be considered for the purposes of calculating the deed value and therefore the IMT – Property Transfer Tax, will be based on this value.